We are a small but friendly club which was formed in 1934 as the racing section of the old National Cycling Union's Eastern Section.

 Members are required to be members of either the BCF or CTC.
-Please pay Club Subscriptions and Racing Fees to the Treasurer, Chris Burley.
-BCF and CTC subscriptions are paid directly to the BCF/CTC on receipt of your renewal reminder and advise Chris of your membership number as soon as you receive your card.
+Please pay Club Subscriptions and Racing Fees to the Membership Secretary - Richard Jordan.
+BCF and CTC subscriptions are paid directly to the BCF/CTC on receipt of your renewal reminder and advise Richard of your membership number as soon as you receive your card.

 Please note BCF renewal forms may be included in their magazine.
 Only the insurance cover included in BCF Gold or Silver level membership meets our requirements.
 Bronze level is not acceptable.
 Please note members cannot take part in any club event or ride in the Club name until their subscription is fully paid.

 Members must also ensure that their third party (public liability) insurance cover provided by the BCF or CTC is valid at all times to ensure that both they and the Club are protected when they take part in club activities.

 We have a number of free Bronze BCF Memberships available for new members of the club.
 Click here to join the BCF on line.
 (All BCF Membership cards will be sent to the club secretary).